fsi-open/admin-bundle/UPGRADE-3.0.md

 to controllers [not having](CHANGELOG-3.0.md#default-response-templates-are-injected-into-contexts) a default template name injected to them.

-## Access Admin\AbstraceElement options through getter methods
+## Access Admin\AbstractElement options through getter methods

 If you have created an element class extending the [AbstractElement](Admin/AbstractElement.php) and are accessing it's `options` property directly, you will need to switch to